AryanNir/qaution/README.md

 ## Features

 - **Redirect Tracking:** Monitor and analyze URL redirections in real-time.
-- **Malicious File Checking:** Scan files for malware, viruses, or other malicious content.
 - **IP Reputation Checker:** Assess the reputation of IP addresses for potential threats.
 - **SSL Certificate Checker:** Verify the security of SSL certificates for secure connections.
 - **Cybersecurity Norms Information:** Access detailed information on various cybersecurity norms and regulations.